 Many apps and platforms exist to help you save even more frequently and in a smarter way.
 These apps can help you work towards your goals.

 As far as your emergency fund goes, a good rule of thumb is to have 6 months of living expenses set aside.
 It is also a good idea to keep your emergency funds in money market accounts or no-penalty CDs so that you can earn interest while your funds are stored safely away.
 This is where the concept of liquidity (readily accessible cash) is important—depending on what you’re saving for, you may want to keep certain funds in a vehicle where you can access them quickly and without penalty.
-You can learn more about the drawbacks of tapping your 401(k) for emergencies in our recent blog.

 2. Build & Monitor Budget